octocat/Spoon-Knife/_possible-license-concerns.md

 # Considerations about the copyright, usage rights and other licensing context
 * This is not a license, nor a copyright notice, neither a legal document, just a "warning notice" for possible license concerns.
-* If you need a license, first try to search for one, that can be applicable to you
+* If you need a license, first try to search for one, that can be applicable to you in the given context.
+Possible locations can be:
-  * possible locations can be ./LICENSE or ./LICENSE.txt file, ./LICENSE or ./license folder and it's content, ./copyright-notice.txt or ./copyright-notice.md file or other sensible places.
+  * ./LICENSE or ./LICENSE.txt or ./LICENSE.md or ./LICENSE.html file
+  * ./LICENSE or ./license folder and it's content,
+  * ./copyright-notice.txt or ./copyright-notice.md file
+  * references on the "Legal" section of the ./README.md file
+  * or other sensible places.
+* If you are in a serious doubt, you might consider seeking for a professional help from a lawyer or organization specialized in Intellectual Property Law

 ## Loose term definitions to reduce scope
 * 'direct parent container': the folder, project, repository, database item, filesystem element